nicolasraus/nicolasraus.github.io/_posts/2023-07-04-ethernaut-coin-flip-writeup.md

 }
 ```

-We can deploy this Solver contract with the ethernaut's contract address as input and the run `solve()` function 10 times.
+We can deploy this Solver contract with the ethernaut's contract address as input and then run `solve()` function 10 times.

 I created a Hardhat project that will automatically deploy the contract and run the `solve()` function 10 times!
 You can find it here: [ethernaut-03-coin-flip-solver](https://github.com/nicolasraus/ethernaut-03-coin-flip-solver)